monome/docs/norns/maiden.md

 installed "test-update"!
 ```

-*nb. you may need to SYSTEM > RESET if the new project contains an engine*
+You will have to restart norns if a newly-installed project contains an engine
+{: .label}

 If the fetch was unsuccessful, the cause is that a script is already installed with the same name.
 You'll see: